r-dube/pickingflowers/canada-univ.md

 ## References and notes
 \[1\]: In Plain Sight: Beijing's unrestricted network of foreign influence in Canada.
 Alliance CanadaHK.
 May 2021.

+\[2\]: Why CSIS believes Canada is a ‘permissive target’ for China’s interference.
+Sam Cooper.
+Global News.
+June 24, 2020.

+\[3\]: Annual Report 2019, National Security and Intelligence Committee of Parliamentarians.
+Canada.
+2020

 \[\]: Poll shows hardening position on China among Canadians.
 Steven Chase.
 The Globe and Mail.
 October 11, 2021.

-\[\]: Why CSIS believes Canada is a ‘permissive target’ for China’s interference.
-Sam Cooper.
-Global News.
-June 24, 2020.

 \[\]: The ethics of science research: reviewing U of T’s funding from Huawei.
 Elisha Kelman.
 The Varsity.
 March 28, 2021.